Cetacean Research in B.C.

 Humpback Whale Population Monitoring

 Once abundant in coastal British Columbia, humpback whales were driven close to extinction by commercial whaling in the early part of the last century.
 For many years, sighting a humpback in B.C. waters was a rare event.
 However, ongoing field studies involving Fisheries and Oceans Canada (DFO) and numerous other institutions, are revealing that humpbacks are making a comeback in the province.
 Like killer whales, humpback whales can be individually identified from natural pigmentation patterns and nicks or scars on the underside of the tail flukes.
 Comparisons of humpback whale ‘mug shots’ with photos taken by researchers in other areas are helping researchers understand the whales’ migration patterns to feeding areas in Alaska and breeding grounds in Hawaii and Mexico, and to estimate a population size for B.C. humpback whales.
 SPLASH (Structure of Populations, Levels of Abundance, and Status of Humpbacks) represents one of the largest international collaborative studies of any whale population ever conducted.
 Fisheries and Oceans Canada maintained a coast-wide catalogue of humpback whales until 2010.
 Since then, many NGOs along our coast have continued with cataloguing efforts, including the Marine Mammal Research Program’s North Coast Cetacean Research Initiative.
-Since 2016, the Marine Mammal Research Program has been using hexacopter drones to collect “snot” samples from the blow of humpback whales in order to monitor population health.
+In 2016, the Marine Mammal Research Program used hexacopter drones to collect “snot” samples from the blow of humpback whales in order to monitor population health.

 Marine Mammal Research Program